aaronpeikert/bayes-prereg/README.md

 their assessment of the verisimilitude (truthlikeness) of some theory.
 In other words, they hope to learn something from conducting the study.
-The amount of knowledge researchers gain from a particular study in relation to a specific theory is what we call epistemic value.
+The amount of knowledge researchers gain from a particular study in relation to the versimilitude of a specific theory is what we call epistemic value.
 While researcher can not know what exactly they will learn from a study, they can form an expectation.
 This expectation is what we call expected epistemic value.
 We assume three things about this process of estimation and how it relates to choosing a study to conduct.

 1. Researchers judge evidence for or against a hypothesis rationally.
 2. They expect other researchers to apply the same rational process.